 If you’re new to the world of cannabis, you may have heard the term “cannabis shake” thrown around but aren’t quite sure what it means.
+So what is cannabis shake?
 Essentially, shake is a crumbly mixture of small leaves, stems, and bits of flower that break off of cannabis buds during handling or processing.
 While it may not be as visually impressive as larger buds, shake can still be a valuable resource in the cannabis industry, with a variety of applications including making edibles, concentrates, or smoking it directly.

 In this article, we’ll explore the topic of cannabis shake in more detail, including its uses, advantages, and potential downsides.